 Health Policy PhD Student, Harvard University

-Rebecca is a first year doctoral student in health policy at Harvard University, concentrating in evaluative science & statistics.
+Rebecca is a second year doctoral student in health policy at Harvard University, concentrating in evaluative science & statistics.

 Rebecca completed her Master of Science in Health Policy & Management at the Harvard T.H.
 Chan School of Public Health in 2016.
 During her time as a Master’s student, she held an internship at Massachusetts’s health insurance exchange, the Health Connector.
 Before coming to Harvard, she worked as a research assistant at the Center for Studying Health System Change (now part of Mathematica Policy Research) in Washington, D.C.
 She holds a B.A. in Psychology from Carleton College.
 Previously, she was a research assistant for Dr. Ateev Mehrotra in the Department of Health Care Policy at Harvard Medical School.

-Gourevitch R, Desai S, Hicks AL, Hatfield LA, Chernew ME, Mehrotra A. “Who Uses a Price Transparency Tool?
+Gourevitch RA, Desai S, Hicks AL, Hatfield LA, Chernew ME, Mehrotra A. (2017).
+“Who Uses a Price Transparency Tool?
 Implications for Increasing Consumer Engagement.”
 INQUIRY: The Journal of Health Care Organization, Provision, and Financing.
 54:1-5.

 Sommers BD, Gourevitch R, Maylone B, Blendon RJ, Epstein AM.
 (2016).
 “Insurance Churning Rates for Low-Income Adults Under Health Reform: Lower Than Expected but Still Harmful for Many.”
 Health Affairs.
 35(10): 1816-1824.